 Safeguarding of Pupils

 The Batt C of E Primary School is committed to safeguarding and promoting the welfare of children and takes this responsibility very seriously.
 Improvements to safeguarding have been rapid over recent years and schools now give a high priority to getting their safeguarding procedures right.
-The designated senior person for Child Protection in this school is Mr Chris Payne, along with the deputy designated person, Mrs Sharon Bark.
+The designated senior person for Child Protection in this school is Mr Chris Payne, along with the deputies Mrs Sharon Bark, Mr Mark Peacey and Mr Dominic Baker.
 There are copies of the Safeguarding & Child Protection Policy, along with other related policies available from the school office.
 The school also offers safeguarding generalist training for governors, staff and volunteers.

 Whilst being fully committed to caring for the health and welfare of our pupils, our Governors are also responsible for the safety of our children.
 As a general rule, therefore, medicines are not allowed to be brought into school.
 Most short term medicines (including antibiotics) can be given at home, outside school hours.
 Alternatively, parents are welcome to bring in the medicine, and give signed consent, for the school to administer to their child at the appropriate time.
 The Governors ask for the co-operation of parents with this.
 Children with asthma should bring inhalers to school with them.
 These must be clearly labelled with the child’s name (the actual inhaler, not just the box) and be kept with the child at all times.